Tajkia05/CSI-661-Project/README.md

 their learned user embeddings.
-We train a Matrix Factorization (MF) model on the MovieLens 1M dataset and evaluate whether a separate attacker model can infer gender from the resulting user embeddings — without gender ever being used during recommender training.
+We train a Matrix Factorization (MF) model on the MovieLens 1M dataset and evaluate whether a separate attacker model can infer gender from the resulting user embeddings, without gender ever being used during recommender training.

 ## Research Question